A tree-based model for addressing sparsity and taxa covariance in microbiome compositional count data: Supplementary materials

 We ran 100 replicates under this simulation setting.
-The MSE of $\mu$ and marginal correlations on the original tree $\mathcal{T}_1$ averaged over the 63 internal nodes are shown in Figure \ref{fig:mse_tree}.
+The MSE of $\bmu$ and marginal correlations on the original tree $\mathcal{T}_1$ averaged over the 63 internal nodes are shown in Figure \ref{fig:mse_tree}.
 As expected, the estimates under the correct tree almost always have the smallest MSE.
-Inference under misspecified trees seem to be more sensitive to the hyperparameter $\lambda$ than the correct tree.
-Interestingly, the tree structure have different effects on the inference of mean and covariance structure, and the balanced tree does not necessarily outperform the opposite of the correct tree.
+Inference under the misspecified tree seem to be more sensitive to the hyperparameter $\lambda$ than the correct tree.

-Figures \ref{fig:boxplot_mu} and \ref{fig:boxplot_corr} provide a closer inspection of the nodes.
-The estimated mean and marginal correlations of the shallow nodes are relatively robust to the misspecified trees.
-However, for some of the deepest nodes, estimates based on the incorrect trees have high bias.
-This is to some extent expected.
-There is enough data at the shallow nodes for LTN to have reasonable estimates of mean and covariance even under misspecified trees; however, as the counts get sparser at deeper nodes, the inference become more sensitive to the prior on the compositions, which is distorted by the misspecified tree.
-Also we note that for inference based on $\mathcal{T}_3$, the estimated marginal correlations seem to have slightly higher bias at the two most shallow nodes of $\mathcal{T}_1$.
-This might be due to that the mean and correlations at these nodes are reparameterized on $\mathcal{T}_3$ in a very ineffective manner, resulting in accumulated errors in estimations.